makersacademy/airport_challenge/README.md

 Introduction
 ---------

 This project aims to replicate a working airport system, built using Ruby.
-Rspec is used throughout to test all methods.
+Rspec is used throughout to provide feature and unit testing capabilities.

 Features modeled include the following: